 The Max Planck Society is a non-profit organization under private law in the form of a registered association.
 Its highest-ranking decision-making body is the Senate.
 Its members come from major sectors of academic and public life.

-In the course of 2012, a total of 13,149 Bachelor students, fellows of the International Max Planck Research Schools, PhD students, postdoctoral students, research fellows, and visiting scientists worked at the Max Planck Society, which amounts to 2.3% less than in the previous year (13,456).
+In the course of 2013, a total of 13,178 Bachelor students, fellows of the International Max Planck Research Schools, PhD students, postdoctoral students, research fellows, and visiting scientists worked at the Max Planck Society, which was slightly more than in the previous year (13,149).

-The financing of the Max Planck Society is made up of 80% basic financing from the public sector: Including the MPI for Plasma Physics the MPG is financed to approximately 1,53 billion euros in 2013.
+The financing of the Max Planck Society is predominantly comprised of basic financing from the public sector: Including the MPI for Plasma Physics, the MPG was financed to approximately 1,6 billion euros in 2014.
 In addition, third-party funding contributed to basic financing.

 The exception to this is the Max Planck Institute for Plasma Physics, which is funded by the German government and the states of Bavaria and Mecklenburg Western Pommerania in a ratio of 90:10 (budget B) in accordance with regulations for major research institutions.
 In addition, this institute receives subsidies from EURATOM for a joint research program within the scope of association agreements.

 In addition to the grants provided by the German federal government and its states for institutional support, the Max Planck Society and its institutes receive project funding from the German government and state ministries, from the European Union, grants from private individuals, in the form of membership fess, donations and remuneration for services rendered.